Andrewmh71/ROB421/README.md

 # Introduction
-- Project Mirror Master is a project designed and created by engineering students at Oregon State University for Applied Robotics (ROB 421) that would allow the user to hook up to a Social Animated Mechanical Interlocutor (aka SAMI) robot and then be able to have the robot mirror all movements that the user would make.
+- Project Mirror Master is a project designed, and created by engineering students at Oregon State University for the Applied Robotics class (ROB 421), that would take a completely assembled and functioning Social Animated Mechanical Interlocutor (aka SAMI) robot currently used at oregon state for research, and would allow the user to install some modifications and a camera to allow the robot to be able to mirror the movements that would be performed right in front of it
-- This repository contains all relevant documentation and visual images needed to transform the SAMI robot into Project Mirror Master
+- This repository contains all relevant documentation and visual images needed to transform the SAMI robot into Project: Mirror Master

 - [Add Initial video showing finished robot and movement]